TediousTasks/ha-briar-mailbox-addon/briar_mailbox/README.md

 ## Hardware

+This Home Assistant App is currently setup to only work with x86_64 architectures as that is what my Home Assistant instance is running.

+Howver, here's the hardware infro direct from the Briar Project:

 We want the mailbox to be as easy to deploy as possible.
 The target for this project will come as Android application since it will be easy to setup and besides a spare phone, no special hardware is required.
 Once this is done support for